-.mmoJ tibuA To gnibniF FOCUS AREA / MATTERS RAISED ACTION PLAN AND RESPONSE BY MANAGEMENT RESPONSIBLE OFFICIAL(S) TARGET DATE FOR IMPLEMENTATION that caters for all employees and not just senior managers.
-2 Draft employee contract for managers has been developed.
+TARGET DATE FOR IMPLEMENTATION 28 February 2024 te 28 February 2024 RESPONSIBLE OFFICIAL(S) Director Corporate Service Director Corporate Services Chief Financial Officers ACTION PLAN AND RESPONSE BY MANAGEMENT management system that caters for all employees and not just senior managers.
+Draft employee contract for managers has been developed.
 And Workshop was organized on PMS with Provincial department on cascading performance.
 (Based on workshop held with SALGA on 13 and 14 June 2023 related to cascading of PMS it was resolved that this process will be finalized in 2024/2025 after complying with certain processes.)
-(COAF 46) Employee Related Costs: Issues on allowances Management agrees with audit finding, Council appointed Municipal Manager through a special council meeting that was held on 08 February 2023 and Acting Municipal Manager February 2023 days should have been apportioned.
+Management agrees with audit finding, Council appointed Municipal Manager through a special council meeting that was held on 08 February 2023 and Acting Municipal Manager February 2023 days should have been apportioned.
 The two mentioned acting allowances issues will be raised as receivables from non-exchange transactions on the adjusted AFS set.
-Director Corporate Service 28 February 2024 (CoAF 47) Remuneration of councillors : Differences identified in the payment of councillors Management agrees with audit finding, during preparation of back-pay calculations management noted the discrepancies that occurred during the financial period when payroll was adding benefits such as medical and pension fund.
+Management agrees with audit finding, during preparation of back-pay calculations management noted the discrepancies that occurred during the financial period when payroll was adding benefits such as medical and pension fund.
 The whole population of councilor's remuneration was recalculated after the new issued Gazette on determination of upper limits of public office bearers.
-Director Corporate Services Chief Financial Officers 28 February 2024 Management will pay councilor's back-pay for those that were underpaid and the three (3)
+Management will pay councilor's back-pay for those that were underpaid and the three (3) FOCUS AREA / MATTERS RAISED Employee Related Costs: Issues on allowances Remuneration of councillors : Differences identified in the payment of councillors Comm. of Audit Finding (COAF 46) (COAF 47)

-RESPONSIBLE TARGET DATE FOR OFFICIAL(S) IMPLEMENTATION Corporate 28 February 2024 0 W 0 T Director Corporate Services Chief Financial Officer ø (t) (t) T - 0.0.0 ACTION PLAN AND RESPONSE BY MANAGEMENT overpaid councilors will be disclosed on the receivables from non-exchange transaction as debtors municipality will start to recover the overpayment in accordance with the agreed terms with councilors.
+TARGET DATE FOR IMPLEMENTATION 28 February 2024 RESPONSIBLE OFFICIAL(S) Director Corporate Services Chief Financial Officer ACTION PLAN AND RESPONSE BY MANAGEMENT overpaid councilors will be disclosed on the receivables from non-exchange transaction as debtors municipality will start to recover the overpayment in accordance with the agreed terms with councilors.
 Management disagrees with audit findings; auditors were submitted with 12month report and appointment letter they however multiplied the monthly salary by 12 months instead of inspecting previous employees' appointments.
 CoAF 27 - Management disagrees with audit finding, please see each comment below from management.
-Management comment on Cell phone allowance Basis of disagreement by management, the auditors used the incorrect policies to calculate cellphone allowance of the above-mentioned employee.
+Management comment on Cell phone allowance Basis of disagreement by management, the auditors used the incorrect policies to calculate cellphone allowance of the abovementioned employee.
 2. Management comment on acting allowance Basis of disagreement by management, the auditors used the only one acting allowance letter and the other instance when the above FOCUS AREA / MATTERS RAISED Employee Cost: Prior year follow up issues Comm. of Audit Finding (CoAF 67)